-The 2017 NCAC Swimming & Diving Championships return to the Trumbull Aquatics Center on the campus of Denison University in Granville, Ohio, for the fourth year in a row.
-The nation's top Division III conference meet begins on Wednesday, February 8th, and runs through Saturday, February 11th.
+The 2018 NCAC Swimming & Diving Championships return to the Trumbull Aquatics Center on the campus of Denison University in Granville, Ohio, for the fifth year in a row.
+The nation's top Division III conference meet begins on Wednesday, February 14th, and runs through Saturday, February 17th.

-The Denison men’s team is the eight-time defending champions, while the Kenyon Ladies regained their spot at the top of the conference last year for the first time since 2008 and the 24th time overall.
-The Denison men are the only team to defeat Kenyon at the NCAC meet, claiming titles in 1997, and from 2009-2016.
+The Denison men’s team is the nine-time defending champions, while the Big Red women's team regained their spot at the top of the conference last year after having its seven-year run as league champions stopped by Kenyon in 2016.
+The Denison men are the only team to defeat Kenyon at the NCAC meet, claiming titles in 1997, and from 2009-2017.
 The Denison women snapped the Ladies’ 19-year hold on the league crown in 2004, with KC regaining control of the title from 2005-08.
-DU then reeled off seven-straight championships from 2009-15, with KC regaining the crown last winter.
-Overall, Kenyon has won 24 of the 32 NCAC titles contested in women’s competition and 23 total titles on the men's side.
+DU then reeled off seven-straight championships from 2009-15, with KC regaining the crown in 2016 and the Big Red taking it back last winter.
+Overall, Kenyon has won 24 of the 33 NCAC titles contested in women’s competition and 23 total titles on the men's side.

 Founded in 1983, the North Coast Athletic Conference consists of 10 academically selective colleges and universities - Allegheny College, Denison University, DePauw University, Hiram College, Kenyon College, Oberlin College, Ohio Wesleyan University, Wabash College, Wittenberg University and the College of Wooster along with affiliate member Earlham College (field hockey).
 The NCAC sponsors 23 championship sports, 11 for men and 12 for women.